vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 > sovereign of all.

-> He commands all the world,"150
+> He commands all the world,"149

-"All this is manifest to Him" etc.
+"All this is manifest to Him150 etc."

+[149]: BA Up.
+5.6.1.
+[150]: Not to be found in the major Upanisads.
 </details>

 <details><summary>Buitenen - Note</summary>